zxdong262/version-fixer/README.md

 # version-fixer
-read current installed module version and update `package.json`
+read current installed module version and update `package.json` or make all module version to `*`

 example: will change `"commander": "*"` to `"commander": "2.8.1"` in `package.json`